 3. Select your flagship products.

 In a perfect world, all of your product pages would be equally polished and everything would sell brilliantly.
-In reality, you don’t have the time or resources to perfect every listing, and there will always be some products that sell better than others.
-Decide what you want your flagship products to be and focus your efforts on making them shine extra bright.
+In reality, you don’t have the time nor resources to perfect every listing, and there will always be some products that sell better than others.
+Prioritize your hottest items and work down that list to make them shine extra bright.

 4. Check inventory levels.